 Living in Panama

-Panama is fast becoming one of the world's top retirement destinations and also a world class tourist location - particularly for adventure and ecotourism.
 Long overshadowed by its neighbors such as Mexico and Costa Rica where mass tourism is now the norm, Panama has been relatively unknown except for travelers with special interests such as world record deep sea fishing, birding, river rafting and rain forest experiences.
 All these exciting opportunities together with gorgeous beaches and great surfing, kayaking and diving, ensure Panama has something for everyone.
-It has an interesting cultural background, from stone age indigenous peoples (still in evidence) to the history of conquistadors and now a modern society with infrastructure that is first world.
+It has an interesting cultural background, from stone age indigenous peoples the history of conquistadors and now a modern society with infrastructure that is first world.

-Another major attraction that Panama offers its visitors and residents in Panama City is the new Panama Metro (Metro de Panama), a metropolitan subway line that was inaugurated on 5 April 2014.
-It consists of one 13.7 kilometers line, serving 12 stations (with 2 additional stations that will be ready in August 2014 and a fifteenth stating planned).
+Another major attraction that Panama offers its visitors and residents in Panama City is the new Phase 1 of the Panama Metro (Metro de Panama), a metropolitan subway line that was inaugurated on 5 April 2014.
+Line 1 and 2 are functioning and Line 3 is under construction.
+It now cover all Panama City and up to 20 km Est and West.

 With an US style infrastructure, Panama offers an easy transition particularly for US retirees.
-75-80 million Baby Boomers will reach retirement age in the next 10 years in the US alone.
-US Government statistics show that most of them will not be able to sustain their current standard of living by relying on savings, assets or pensions.
 More than ever before, U.S. baby boomers are considering retirement outside the U.S.A.
 Having traveled far more extensively and being more active and adventurous than previous generations, they are also identifying the need to maximize their diminishing retirement incomes, so the idea of overseas retirement is appealing to many.
 Discovering a less stressful environment also has a definite allure!
-The families of the North Americans who lived in Canal Zone during the 90 years of North American presence look back at their “Paradise Lost” and very often return.
 Living and retiring overseas was once an option available only for the wealthy, it is now an affordable trend.

 Interest in Panama does not only come from the United States; many Canadians are heading further south than Florida for their “snowbird” sojourns – and staying for retirement.
 The increasing cost of living, overcrowding and higher crime rates in Florida, encourages them to take a slightly longer flight south!
 There are no direct flights, but it is easily accessible through various U.S. cities with comfortable transfers.